Step-by-Step guide#

 sudo systemctl enable thehive

-Once it has started, open your browser and connect to http://YOUR_SERVER_ADDRESS:9000/
+After the service has successfully started, launch your web browser and navigate to http://YOUR_SERVER_ADDRESS:9000/

-To setup HTTPS, refer to the dedicated page.
+To configure HTTPS, follow the instructions on the dedicated page.